Icon

 We manage:

-Most fractures heal well with proper immobilisation, while unstable injuries may need surgical fixation.
+Most fractures heal well with proper immobilisation, but unstable injuries may require fixation.

 - Perthes disease